BuckWoody/PresentationsAndBlogs/system_setup/ubuntu.md

 </pre>

 # Update Ubuntu
 As I mentioned, I run a complete update script to keep my system up to date and secure.
-I also do things like making sure the time is sync'd first (super important), find out the drive space, do some cleanup, and show my network status.
+Some of these might require an apt install, so examine them line by line to see what you want to scrape from here.

 > This is the most dangerouse of the scripts, don't run this on your test system without understanding everything it does.
 Completely.
 You are on your own here.